 Actress Natasha Choufani, who performed the leading female role alongside George Khabbaz in his play “Ma’Al Wa’t Yimkin,” joined Outlook for an interview to share her thoughts on the stress upcoming actors and actresses experience, the pressure of needing to look good, her work, and women’s role in the art scene.

-The actress will be featured in “Blahza,” “Shababeek” and “Ward Joury” this Ramadan; and the first screening of her play with Khabbaz was on LBC during the Easter break.
+The actress will be featured in “Blahza,” “Shababeek” and “Ward Joury” this Ramadan; and her play with Khabbaz will soon be screened on LBC.

 How Did You Know That You Wanted To Be An Actress?